-6.2 Conformance with this version of the specification will last 18 months from the date conformance validation was obtained.
+6.2 A Program that is OpenChain Conformant with this version of the specification will last 18 months from the date conformance validation was obtained.
 The conformance validation registration procedure can be found on the OpenChain project's website.

-6.2.1 The organization affirms the existence of a program that meets all the requirements of this document, OpenChain Specification version 2.0, within the past 18 months of obtaining conformance validation.
+□ 6.2.1 A document affirming the Program meets all the requirements of this document, OpenChain Specification version 2.0, within the past 18 months of obtaining conformance validation.